Graduate Student Awards

 Neal Research Award for Graduate Students

-The Graduate Affairs Committee is soliciting research proposals for the Department of Earth and Environmental Sciences Neal Research Award.
+The Graduate Committee is soliciting research proposals for both the Department of Earth and Environmental Sciences Neal Research Award and the Aureal T. Cross Endowed Graduate Fellowship.
 The amount of this award depends upon the research proposal budget, the number of nominations, and the competitiveness of your nomination package.
-We anticipate giving out 3 awards at about $1,800 each.
-This award is independent of the other awards (a student can be nominated/apply for multiple awards awards).
+We anticipate giving out 3 Neal Awards at about $1800 each and 4 Cross Awards at about $2000 each.
+For the Cross awards, preference will be given to students whose interests are in paleobiology, stratigraphy, or related disciplines.
+This award group is independent of the other award groups (a student can be nominated/apply for multiple awards).
 Typically, students self-nominate for this award, but faculty may also nominate students.
-While the nomination is due in the spring of 2025, the award is given in the Fall 2026 and therefore, so the student must be enrolled at that time.

 The nomination packet needs to include (in this order):